Natural Help For Male Fertility Problems (I) - :::...The Tide News Online:::...

 After these alarming articles appeared in the press, some studies reported that there is a drop in male sperm count.
 From 100 million sperm to 60 million, which indicate a substantial.

-Today treating male infertility has become a multi-million industry.
-Medical doctors are doing everything in their powers in prescribing fertility drugs to arraigning for test tube babies (invitro fertilization).
+Today, treating male infertility has become a multi-million industry.
+Medical doctors are doing everything in their powers in prescribing fertility drugs to arranging for test tube babies (invitro fertilization).
 These well published procedures can cost spouses upto N500,000 a piece.

-Aside the low sperm count dilemma experts believe that a lot of factors such as the environment and lifestyle has a great influence in male fertility.
+Aside the low sperm count dilemma, experts believe that a lot of factors such as the environment and lifestyle have a great influence in male fertility.

-A popular Nigerians naturopath, Dr. Ifeoma Chukwumea is of the opinion that just like women, men enter midlife menopause during which they experience decline in hormone and sperm count.
+A popular Nigerians naturopath, Dr. Ifeoma Chukwuma is of the opinion that just like women, men enter midlife menopause during which they experience decline in hormone and sperm count.

 In her article”, Men Too Undergo-Menopause”, Dr. Chukwuma averred that menopause in men become visible with variety of symptoms such as loss of sex drive, weaker erection, less intense orgasm and fatigue.

 Other symptoms according to Chukwuma include depression, weight gain around the belly, insomnia, poor concentration and memory loss.
-These symptoms she further explained are signs that a man’s hormones, both in terms of their level and their natios to one another are in a State of decline.
-And this become more visible as one passes the age of 30 years.
+These symptoms, she further explained are signs that a man’s hormones, both in terms of their level and their ratios to one another are in a state of decline.
+And this becomes more visible as one passes the age of 30 years.

-1. Stinging Nettle: This great herb is good in revitalization and increasing strength both in men and women.
-Due to its high iron content, nettle has been used over the years to improve vitality stinging Nettle tea taken for a cause of four weeks will greatly energise one.
+1. Stinging Nettle: This great herb is good in revitalisation and increasing strength both in men and women.
+Due to its high iron content, nettle has been used over the years to improve vitality stinging.
+Nettle tea taken for a cause of four weeks will greatly energise one.

 3. Wild Yami: This herb is difficult to come by but it’s a very effective aphrodisiace for both men and women.
 If one cannot find wild yami, then one can make do with ordinary yam.
 Yam eating while counting ovulation can help women during conception.

-4. Oats: Whatever brand of dats are effective.
+4. Oats: Whatever brand of oats are effective.
 It helps for testosterone production and the energy enhancement in men.
-It also stimulates the hormones- to be continued.
+It also stimulates the hormones to be continued.

 Natural Help For Male Fertility Problems (I)